dioz95/openweatherapi_streaming_pipeline/README.md

-# Streaming Weather Data Pipeline
+# Option 2 - Streaming weather data pipeline with Amazon Athena to query result

+## Description
 This repository contains an effort to create a streaming data pipeline using AWS Managed Streaming for Apache Kafka (MSK) and Terraform.
 Current weather data from [Open Weather API](https://openweathermap.org/current) is used as a streaming data source to be written continuously to a Kafka topic.
 The end goal of this project is to make the data from the API query-able in the AWS Athena.

 This repository has 3 major directories that you can visit in the following order: